Interactions

 when an element is visible from the beginning to the end of a motion.
 Expanding card and the sorting of table rows are good examples.

-Entrance easing
+Entrance Easing

 With this style, an element quickly appears and slows down to a stop.
 Use